varvarra/CV/README.md

 [Education](#education) | [Skills](#skills) | [Experience](#experience) | [Interests](#interests) | [Portfolio](#portfolio)

-I am a technology enthusiast looking to understand the world a little better and help others understand it better still.
-To this end I have studied Educational Planning at a Masters Level all the while keeping my finger on the pulse of the world of EdTech.
-I would like to streamline and solidify some ideas about fusing the social and the technological aspects of education, inspiration, and the spread of knowledge; The environment that interests me is challenging, saturated with the beat of endless enthusiasm of like-minded life-loving people that enjoy best OOD practices, TDD and pair programming.
+I'm a **full-stack junior software developer** with experience in Ruby, JavaScript, Node.js, SQL, NoSQL, MVC, TDD and OOD.

+I can offer integrity, team devotion, a desire to constantly learn and improve from day 1, with a positive, flexible can-do attitude.

+I'm excited to work in a challenging and open environment on engaging projects with like-minded life-loving people that work with endless enthusiasm.

 ## Skills

-#### Enthusiastic communicator
+#### Enthusiastic communicator and collaborator

-I enjoy helping and motivating others, connecting with people and working in teams.
+- I enjoy helping and motivating others, connecting with people and working in teams.
+I put these skills to the test on a regular basis in my work as a teacher and a museum experience creator.
+I feel **confident** expressing myself and I am a **good listener**.
-In my current work as a teacher and as a recent tour guide I had a great chance to put my communication skills to a test every time I gave a tour or a lesson.
-It required not only preparation but sincere interest in the topic I shared knowledge about.
-I feel confident expressing myself and I am good listener.
-During my short experiences at different workplaces I was involved in different processes from producing daily and weekly media briefings, maintaining ‘social media’ presence to assisting coordinating and hosting of the annual events
+- I have been involved in different communication roles from producing daily media briefings and maintaining social media presence to assisting in coordinating and hosting major events.

 #### Curious learner

-During my work in the educational robotics startup, Indybo, I experienced an early-stage business environment, requiring a lot of **flexibility** and an entrepreneurial approach across the range.
-I also prepared a Marketing Analysis for the product in the field I had barely any previous knowledge in.
-I learned a lot about the field of recreational robotics and took it as a an exciting opportunity to produce a small report for strategy recommendations for the company, requiring me to focus on the key influencing factors/details whilst researching information and originating plans.
+- I worked on Marketing Analysis for an innovative product in the field of educational robotics.
+I had to pick up a lot of skills to tackle various issues, taking my own **initiative** to produce a report with growth strategy recommendations for the company.
+- Was praised for my **versatile approach and wide-ranging knowledge** helping the tech team to better understand what to concentrate on.

-#### Self-starter
+#### Self-starter with a can-do attitude

-Previous year I decided to organise my personal tours for children around "Information Age" and "Space" galleries of the Science Museum.
-Being well-organised and confident that I can deliver a difficult material to a group 10-year olds was crucial for my success.
-I received lots of positive feedback.
-I was taking a risk, but it was worth every minute of it.
+- Museum experience creator for children, centered around the "Information Age" and "Space" themes of the Science Museum.
+Received a lot of **positive feedback** and further event requests.
+I was **taking a risk**, which was worth every minute of it as it was done with conviction.
-I really enjoyed preparing information, learning a lot in the process, and, most of all, sharing my knowledge with others.
+I've enjoyed researching, improving my knowledge base, and most of all, sharing that knowledge with others.

+#### Adaptable to dynamic and fast-paced environments

+- Quickly and productively adjusted my skill-set to succeed at Makers Academy.
+- Experienced an early-stage startup environment working at Indybo, requiring a lot of **flexibility** and an entrepreneurial approach.

 #### Other Skills